mwgielen/jackal/README.md

 During a network penetration test, there is a lot of information that hackers have to their disposal:
 - Ranges that are in use
 - Hosts that are up.
-- Port states on different hosts.
+- Open ports on different hosts.
 - Which hosts are investigated already
+- Output from different tools

-To sort through this data hackers may use things like cut, sort grep etc to go through this data.
-However this could lead to a lot of files on disk provided by different tools.
+To sort through this data hackers may use things like cut, sort grep etc. to go through this data.
+However this could lead to a lot of files on disk provided by different tools and can be a hassle to exchange (securely) between teammembers.
-Jackal tries to simplify this process by storing everything on a central place by merging the data gathered by the hacker and making it easily searchable.
+Jackal tries to simplify this process by storing everything on a central place by merging the data gathered by the hackers and making it easily searchable.

 ## Dependencies and installation
 Jackal only works on Python 3.
 Jackal requires [python-libnmap](https://github.com/savon-noir/python-libnmap) and [elasticsearch_dsl](https://github.com/elastic/elasticsearch-dsl-py) to function.
+Also an [elasticsearch](https://www.elastic.co/) instance is required.
 Some of the included tools require some other install tools on your system, for example jk-netdiscover requires netdiscover.

-This package can be installed with `pip install jackal` or the latest version can be installed with `python setup.py install`.
+This package can be installed with `pip3 install jackal` or the latest version can be installed with `python3 setup.py install`.

 ## Usage

 Jackal provides tools to interact with the database.
 The stand alone tools that can be used are:
 - jk-hosts, this provides a way to retrieve and search through the hosts data.
 See the command line arguments below.
 - jk-ranges, this tool can be used to retrieve ranges that are saved from elasticsearch.
+- jk-services, retrieves services.
+- jk-users, retrieves users.
-- jk-status, this tool will show some information about the data in the elasticsearch instance and print them to screen.
+- jk-status, this tool will show some information about the data in the elasticsearch instance.
 - jk-filter, to filter an json object to a single value.
 This provides the ability to use the output of jackal in other tools.
 - jk-format, to format the output of the ranges, hosts and services tools to improve reading.
 - jk-configure, to configure jackal.
+- jk-initialize, to initialize the indices in elasticsearch.
+- jk-add-named-pipe, tool to update the named pipe configuration.

+Jackal also provides ways to import output from other tools:
+- jk-import-nmap, to import a finished [nmap](https://nmap.org/) scan into jackal
+- jk-import-domaindump, to import the output of [ldapdomaindump](https://github.com/dirkjanm/ldapdomaindump).

 Futhermore there are tools to interact with some commonly used tools to map the network:
-- jk-import-nmap, to import a finished nmap scan into jackal
-- jk-nmap, to perform a ping or reverse lookup scan on the ranges in elasticsearch.
+- jk-nmap-discover, to perform a ping or reverse lookup scan on the ranges in elasticsearch.
+- jk-nmap, to perform nmap scans on hosts in elasticsearch.
 - jk-netdiscover, this will retrieve and scan ranges from elastic.
 Any discovered hosts are stored in elastic.

 ### Examples